 - Discuss strengths and challenges

 - Determine appropriate accommodations

-- Provide placement testing accommodations if needed and appropriate
+- Arrange for placement testing accommodations if needed and appropriate

-- Refer to additional resources (AIM, Veterans, Counseling, BFET, etc.)
+- Be referred to additional resources (AIM, Veterans, Counseling, BFET, etc.)

 - Discuss need to change/update accommodations

 - Check-in on how the quarter is progressing